A flow disturbance estimation and rejection strategy for multirotors with round-trip trajectories: Conclusions and future work

 In this paper, a simple and novel disturbance rejection algorithm specializing in round trips for multirotors has been introduced.
 The key idea is to record the disturbance estimations as a function of the position for the outbound flight, and use the recorded data as an input for a feedforward control strategy.

 Experiments that cover several round-trip scenarios were conducted with our suggested algorithm.
-Overall, during the return flight, RSME position error was greatly reduced when the recorded disturbance estimation obtained from the outbound flight was fed into our control algorithm as a feedforward input.
-In detail, with the vehicle being operated at \SI{1}{m/s} with relatively steady state surrounding flows at around \SI{6}{m/s}, RSME position error was reduced by 43\% compared to the baseline feedback-based controller.
+Overall, during the return flight, RSME position error was greatly reduced when the recorded disturbance estimation obtained from the outbound flight was fed into our control algorithm as a feedforward input. {Experimental results demonstrated that} the vehicle being operated at \SI{1}{m/s} with relatively steady state surrounding flows at around \SI{6}{m/s}, RSME position error was reduced by 43\% compared to the baseline feedback-based controller.
 With more complex wind flows, specifically for the case depicted in the previous section, the algorithm still proved useful, reducing tracking errors by 14\%.

 Investigation of improving this strategy for more unsteady environments is under consideration for future work.
-The main consideration will be to further develop a feedforward control-based rejection strategy to deal with even more transitory environments.
-An MPC-like controller may also be employed in this case.
-Also, the motion capture-based localization system used in our experiments currently prevents us from performing large-scale experiments.
-Preferably, an onboard position localization method will allow us to investigate such disturbance rejection strategies in an outdoor environment.
+The main consideration will be to further develop a feedforward control-based rejection strategy to deal with {greater degree of} transitory environments.
+An MPC-like controller may also be employed in this case. {Unsteady wind gust model such as Dryden wind turbulence model can also be implemented.}